googleapis/google-api-nodejs-client/src/apis/sqladmin/README.md

 # @google/sqladmin

-> Creates and configures Cloud SQL instances, which provide fully-managed MySQL databases.
+> Cloud SQL provides the Cloud SQL Admin API, a REST API for administering your instances programmatically.

 ## Installation